MicrosoftDocs/sdk-api/sdk-api-src/content/synchapi/nf-synchapi-entercriticalsection.md

 If a critical section is deleted while it is still owned, the state of the threads waiting for ownership of the deleted critical section is undefined.

+While a process is exiting, if a call to <b>EnterCriticalSection</b> would block, it will instead terminate the process immediately.
+This may cause global destructors to not be called.

 #### Examples